 If you’re on a mission to up your pillow game, wait ‘til you get a load of the new Casper Foam Pillow.
-It’s got a three-layer design, a moisture-wicking cover fabric, and advanced ventilation for sleepers who run hot.
-However, while these features do sound impressive, the only way to really know how it performs is to personally test it!
+It’s got a three-layer design, uses moisture-wicking cover fabric, and features advanced ventilation for sleepers who run hot.
+These features sound impressive, but the only way to really know how this pillow performs is to personally test it!

 So settle in, folks, because in this Casper Foam Pillow review, that’s exactly what I intend to do.
 I’ll show what it’s made of, how it feels, and detail my own experience sleeping with it so you can decide if it’s the best fit for you.

 Note: I tested the mid-loft standard size model of this pillow.

 Is the Casper Foam Pillow a Good Pillow for You?

 Before you start shopping, here are a few highlights and lowlights on this pillow.
 They’ll help you decide if you should continue researching this pillow, or if you should check out our best pillows guide instead.

 - If you want balanced support this could be the pillow for you.
 In my opinion, the big draw to this pillow is its balanced feel.
 The plush outer layers of foam keep your head and neck comfortably cradled, while the firm inner layer of foam conforms to pressure and supports neutral spine alignment.